dinoboff/git-range/README.md

   List of revision id to include or exclude (starts with "^").

+- `Range.prototype.walker(): nodegit.Revwalk`:

+  Create a Revwalk from the revision range.

 - `Range.prototype.commits({limit: number, sorting: number|number[]}): Promise<nodegit.Commit[],Error>`:

   Resolve to the commits in the range.